 448 / 336

 Table 2.
 Maximum annual classroom contact hours and supervision workload of academic staff posts, that expire on 30.06.2022 at the end of the transition period of the Regulation on Academic Career Management.

 |Post or a rank of the post||Maximum classroom contact hours in academic hours/real hours||

 640 / 480

 10. Annex 1 to the Collective Agreement shall enter into force on 01.01.2022.

-Tallinn University of Technology (hereinafter referred to as “the university”), represented by Rector Tiit Land and the Academic Professionals Union of Tallinn University of Technology (hereinafter referred to as “AAL”), represented by Chairman of the Management Board Vladimir Viies, hereinafter referred together as “parties”, have entered into the Remuneration Agreement as follows.
+Tallinn University of Technology (hereinafter referred to as “the university”), represented by Rector Tiit Land and the Academic Professionals Union of Tallinn University of Technology (hereinafter referred to as “AAL”) represented by Chairman of the Management Board Vladimir Viies, hereinafter referred together as “parties”, have entered into the following remuneration agreement.

 1.2 The principles for remuneration and the impact of the minimum salary rate on the remuneration are described in the Rules for Remuneration.

 1.3 Annex 2 to the Collective Agreement shall enter into force on 01.01.2023.

 1.4.
 This Annex repeals Annex 2 to the Collective Agreement signed on 02.11.2022.